Question: "What is the Church of Body Modification?"

 One primary motivation for the “church” seems to be to intimidate employers who require employees to remove excessive piercings before coming to work.
 In such cases, the “church member” is advised: “If you are in conflict with your employer over your modifications, advise your employer of your spirituality and your religious affiliation.”
 The other motivation would seem to be to try to establish “spirituality” through the abuse of the body to an extent that would induce some sort of spiritual experience.

 That a Christian should not be involved in such a “church” is obvious.
 The bodies God has given us are not to be abused because they are the temple of the Holy Spirit who dwells within us (1 Corinthians 3:16).
 We are to do everything in our power to care for them, not to push them to ridiculous limits in an attempt to achieve a spiritual experience.
 Christian spirituality, according to the Bible, is a consciousness of fellowship with the Spirit of Christ, uninterrupted by carnality and sin.
-Christian spirituality develops when a born-again believer—those who have come to Christ for salvation from sin—makes a consistent and ongoing choice to surrender to the ministry of the Holy Spirit.
+Christian spirituality develops when a born-again believer—one who has come to Christ for salvation from sin—makes a consistent and ongoing choice to surrender to the ministry of the Holy Spirit.
 Modifying or manipulating the body has nothing to do with true spirituality.
 Rather, it is the spirit of this world, Satan, who deceives people into believing spirituality is attainable apart from Christ.
 This is just another lie from the “father of lies” (John 8:44) who prowls around like a lion seeking whom he may devour (1 Peter 5:8).